Expecting your first baby?

 They’re probably tired from tending to the baby and have had very little sleep.
 So nagging for an extra cup of coffee while they’re hushing their baby can be bothersome for them.

 Try not to make too many demands as guests in their home.
-After all, their priority is to raise their kids in the best way they can.
+After all, their priority is to start preparing for their baby the best way they can.

 And if you’ve been there more than an hour, it might be a good idea to step out of the house.
 Don’t overstay your welcome.